What do the Dropbox badge alerts mean?

 The Dropbox badge will let you know that others are editing the file by turning red and displaying a lock icon.
-You’ll still be able to edit, but the badge is there to warn you that if you and the other person continue editing at the same time, you may create different versions of the file.
+You’ll still be able to edit the file, but the badge will warn you that if you and the other person continue editing at the same time, you may create different versions of the file.

 Exclamation mark: You and a collaborator are both editing the file